 You might be holding a prize draw, bingo or other form of gambling at your event.
 See our Gambling page for more details about permissions you may need.

 Our noise pages give lots of useful information about how you might inadvertently cause a nuisance to neighbouring homes during your event, such as from loud music, fireworks etc.

+If your event involves food and drink you will need to register with us - find out more here.
 You might also like to contact our Food Safety team for advice about preparing and serving food safely.

 Frequently asked questions about Temporary Event Notices

 Licensable activities include:

 - serving alcohol to members of a private club

 - providing regulated entertainment, such as music, dancing or indoor sporting events

 - serving hot food or drink between 11pm and 5am